These Rules apply to all Users of Club Facilities

 d.
 As an exception to Rule 19 (c) an electrically propelled Powered Craft used by the Radio Control Model Group may be driven by a Club Member who either holds a Certificate of Competence issued by the WSC Chief Powerboat Instructor or a RYA PBL2 Certificate or if they are under the supervision of a qualified RYA Powerboat Instructor who is carrying out a training session approved by one of the following: Club Commodore, RYA Training Principal, Chief Powerboat Instructor, or Chief Sailing Instructor.
 Every person driving such a Powered Craft on the Lake must wear a kill cord and ensure that the kill cord is always engaged while the motor is running.

 e.
-A young person over 16 years but under 18 years of age may drive a Powered Craft on the Lake without supervision if they hold a RYA PBL2 certificate (gained on the Lake) and also hold a RYA Dinghy Instructor Certificate.
-If the qualification of PBL2 was not gained on the Lake the young person shall undertake an assessment by a member of the Training Team before being allowed to drive a Powered Craft.
+A young person over 16 years but under 18 years of age may drive a Powered Craft on the Lake without being accompanied by a Dinghy Instructor or an adult who holds a PBL2 certificate if they hold a RYA PBL2 certificate (gained on the Lake) and hold a RYA Dinghy Instructor Certificate.
+If the qualification of PBL2 was not gained on the Lake, the young person shall undertake an assessment by a member of the Training Team before being allowed to drive a Powered Craft.

 f.
 A young person under 16 years of age who holds a current RYA PBL2 certificate (gained on the Lake) may drive a Powered Craft under the supervision of an adult Club Member who holds a PBL2 certificate.

 g.
 If a person is deemed by any Club RYA Powerboat Instructor to no longer exhibit sufficient expertise to drive a Powered Craft on the Lake, despite meeting the minimum qualification, they will be notified in writing by the Executive Committee that they can no longer drive a Powered Craft on the Lake unless they undertake further instruction.